-There is a close relationship between Environment and Human rights.
+There is close relationship between Environment and Human rights.
 A Clean, healthy environment is integral to the enjoyment of Human rights.
-The right to life, health, food, and standard of living are dependent on biodiversity.
+Right to life, health, food and standard of living are dependent on biodiversity.
 Biodiversity is an intricate web-having essential infrastructure-flora &fauna along with human beings and their interdependency supports life on earth and human development.
-If there is a balance between these two, life can be sustained else its imbalance will destroy our ecosystem and life.
+If there is balance between these two, life can be sustained else its imbalance will destroys our ecosystem and life

-Biodiversity provides life essentials- air & water Purification, soil protection &flood, and drought mitigation and maintains Ecosystem.
+Biodiversity provides life essentials- air & water Purification, soil protection &flood and drought mitigation and maintains Ecosystem.
 It is now beyond dispute that climate change caused by human activity has negative impacts on the enjoyment of human rights.
-Climate change has profound impacts on a wide variety of human rights such as the rights to life, water, and sanitation, food, health, housing, self-determination.
-Mother Nature cannot expand to meet our needs but human beings keep exploiting and extracting its natural resources to meet the desires of development, industrialization, and globalization.
-But Mother Nature is miserably failing to balance the ecosystem because we keep polluting, extracting, and pushing it back destroying the balance and Co-existence.
-Human beings are shamelessly challenging the very foundation of our human rights for livelihoods - air, water, soil, vegetation & animals.
-If we protect the environment we protect human rights and human lives.
-Climate change as a result of environmental degradation has adversely affected wildlife, natural resources, and ecological processes.
+Climate change has profound impacts on a wide variety of human rights such as the rights to life, water and sanitation, food, health, housing, self-determination.
+Mother Nature cannot expand to meet our needs but human beings keep exploiting and extracting its natural resources to meet the desires of development, industrialization and globalization.
+But mother nature is miserably failing to balance the ecosystem because we keep polluting, extracting and pushing it back destroying the balance and Co-existence.
+Human beings are shamelessly challenging the very foundation of our human rights for livelihoods - air, water, soil, vegeatation & animals .If we protect environment basically we protect the human rights and human lives.
+Climate change as resultant of environment degradation has adversely affected wildlife, natural resources and ecological processes.

-Human rights are universally legally guaranteed rights given to individuals, groups, and peoples to protect against actions and omissions that interfere with their fundamental freedoms and entitlements.
-Human rights law obliges governments and other people with the authority to respect, promote, protect, and Fulfill all human rights.
+Human rights are universally legally guaranteed rights given to individuals, groups and peoples to protect against actions and omissions that interfere with their fundamental freedoms and entitlements .Human rights law obliges governments and other people with authority to respect, promote, protect and fulfil all human rights.
 These rights are universal and essentially based on the inherent dignity and equal worth of all human beings.
-But human beings by destroying the environment and disturbing coexistence with biodiversity create adverse situations that hamper them to enjoy their basic rights.
+But human beings by destroying environment and disturbing coexistence with the biodiversity create adverse situation which hamper them to enjoy their basic rights

-DISASTERS AND SUSTAINABILITY OF
+DISASTERS AND SUSTAINABILITY OF LIFE

-Disasters are dangerous phenomena, natural or human activity, or condition that may cause loss of life, injury adverse impacts on health and property damage.
-It can be Natural or Man-made but both are disastrous.
-Disasters arise from-Physical, Social, Economic, and Environmental factors.
+Disasters are dangerous phenomena, natural or human activity or condition that may cause loss of life, injury adverse impacts on health and property damage.
+It can be Natural or Manmade but both are disastrous.
+Disasters arise from-Physical, Social, Economic and Environmental factors.